AidenKerr/music-app/README.md

 1) Provide audio samples of each note as well as the whole chord
 2) Scales and modes?
 3) Comparing multiple chords <-
+4) Toggle for showing accidentals as flats or sharps